 Using a Balloon Catheter

-Your doctor or nurse will tell you how much salt and water to use based on your size.
-Usually, they recommend 10-15cc of lukewarm water (one-half ounce) per kilogram of body weight, with one-quarter to one teaspoon of table salt (depending on the amount of water).
+Your provider or nurse will tell you how much tap water to use based on your size.
+Usually, they recommend 10-15cc of lukewarm water (one-half ounce) per kilogram of body weight.

 - Put the lukewarm water and salt in the enema bag and hang it five to six feet high.